Nurse Practitioner Salary Report 2025

 - Practice Setting: Hospital-based positions typically offer higher base salaries compared to clinic or private practice roles, though the latter may provide better work-life balance.

-- Education and Certification: Doctoral-prepared NPs (DNP) often earn 8-12% more than master's-prepared practitioners, while specialty certifications can add $5,000-$15,000 to annual compensation.
+- Education and Certification: Doctoral-prepared NPs (DNP) often earn 8-12% more than master's-prepared practitioners.

 Benefits and Incentives Beyond Base Salary

 Modern nurse practitioner compensation packages extend well beyond base salary.
-The average signing bonus for NPs in 2025 has increased to $13,200, with some positions offering bonuses up to $175,000.
+The average signing bonus for NPs in 2025 has increased to $12,869.

 Additional Benefits Commonly Include: